grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 then the behavior of this method would still be correct.
 Sure, it would do some needless work, but when writing Statements, I care about externally visible behavior, not lines of production code.
 I leave more freedom to the implementation and try not to overspecify.

 On the other hand, consider the command -- it is supposed to have a side effect, because I expect it to alter some kind of reservation registry in the end.
-So if I sent the `Execute()` message more than once:
+So if I sent the `Execute()` message more than once like this:

 ```csharp
 var reservationInProgress = _reservationInProgressFactory.FreshInstance();